Peter Darvill-Evans: Career

 Launched in 1991, this successful line of novels were known as the New Adventures.
 Darvill-Evans set down guidelines for the writers, and even wrote one novel himself, Deceit.
 Other output from the Virgin fiction department during his time there included another series of Doctor Who novels (the Missing Adventures, featuring previous Doctors and companions); a series of novels following the character of Bernice Summerfield; the Virgin Worlds imprint of new mainstream science-fiction and fantasy novels.
 Non-science fiction lines included Black Lace, the first mainstream erotic fiction imprint targeted at women; the Crime and Passion imprint; Idol, a homoerotic fiction imprint for men; and Sapphire, a lesbian erotica line.

 Other successes included media-tie in books such as the Red Dwarf Programme Guide, which served as the template for guides about other cult television series, and a series of novelisations based on the Jimmy McGovern-scripted series Cracker starring Robbie Coltrane.

 By 1997, however, Virgin Publishing decided to emphasise more non-fiction books by and about celebrities.
 Their Doctor Who licence renewal negotiations fell in 1996, a year in which the BBC was seeking to bring all the Doctor Who licences back in house.
 Consequently, Virgin's Doctor Who licence was not renewed and instead the BBC opted to launch their own series of Doctor Who novels.
 In 1998, Darvill-Evans managed among other projects the editing and production of Virgin's Guide to British Universities, and personally supervised the copy-editing and proofreading of Richard Branson's autobiography Losing My Virginity.

 Virgin closed its fiction department in 1999, with Darvill-Evans departing the company and moving to Southampton.
 He continued to freelance, writing several Doctor Who novels for BBC Books, amongst various other editing and writing work.

-In 2001 he began working for the Inland Revenue, subsequently renamed H M Revenue & Customs, and became an Inspector of Taxes.
+In 2001 he began working for the Inland Revenue, subsequently renamed HM Revenue and Customs, and became an Inspector of Taxes.

 Working full time for HMRC has left little time for writing, but Darvill-Evans has maintained his interest in the worlds of cult fiction, in particular Doctor Who and Fighting Fantasy.
 He has contributed to the following: